What problems do I work with?

 Referral for treatments using hypnosis

-- GAD-7 any score up to and including 21
+- GAD-7 any score up to about 16, there is some flexibility

-- For fibromyalgia and chronic widespread pain: High pain scores on pain-specific outcome measures (e.g. BPI, STarT Back etc) are not a barrier when working with an experienced pain therapist.
-Note: Two factors which are negatively correlated with favourable outcomes are higher levels of negative affect, (e.g. PHQ-9 >18), and/or a rigid biomedical focus on pathology.
-Psychological inflexibility is the thing to consider: If the patient can only engage with biomedical explanations of organic, structural aetiology then they are unlikely to fully benefit from a biopsychosocial approach.
+- For fibromyalgia and chronic widespread pain: High pain scores on pain-specific outcome measures are not a barrier when working with an experienced pain therapist.
+We know that chronic pain is truly biopsychosocial and each component needs consideration.
+Note: Two factors which are positively correlated with favourable outcomes are lower levels of negative affect, (e.g. PHQ-9 >18), and a lack of rigid biomedical focus on pathology.
+Psychological flexibility is the thing to consider: If the patient can only engage with biomedical explanations of organic, structural aetiology then they are unlikely to benefit from a biopsychosocial approach.
+(They will likely ask you for another MRI.)

 - For behavioural, lifestyle modification the patient should have moved from a Pre-contemplation stage to at least a Contemplation stage.